twolights/daily-dashboard/README.md

-# Dockerized version of my simple daily dashboard (more coming)
+# Dockerized version of my simple daily dashboard (more features coming)

 To run: